🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Area 52

 Delta 8 THC is regulated in the state of Minnesota when HF 3595 was signed into law in 2022.
-It clarified that all hemp-derived products must contain no more than 0.3% THC.
+It clarified that all hemp-derived products sold must contain no more than 0.3% THC.
 By THC, this includes not just delta 9 but delta 8 and 10 as well.

 The only exception is edible hemp products with THC like delta 8 edibles.
 The state has imposed a 5 mg THC cap per serving.
 One package of edibles containing THC must also not contain more than 50 mg of THC.